 For SEOs and GEOs, this means:

-Example: In Google AI Mode, starting with “Best SEO tools for enterprise” and following up with “Which ones have AI features?” doesn’t restart the search.
+In Google AI Mode, starting with “Best SEO tools for enterprise” and following up with “Which ones have AI features?” doesn’t restart the search.
 The system filters its earlier synthesis and returns an updated set of recommendations, often blending sources.

-ChatGPT-5 with integrated tools could:
+ChatGPT-5 with integrated tools could go further:

 For GEO, the challenge is ensuring your brand stays in the mix as the AI orchestrates these transitions.
 That means: